- Wealthy Hollywood producer and top Democratic Party donor

-Between 2001 and 2002, Bing used his production company, Shangri-La Entertainment, to steer $6.7 million to various Democratic entities, including the Democratic National Committee, the Democratic Congressional Campaign Committee, and the Democratic Senatorial Campaign Committee.
-Also in 2002, Bing became the leading contributor to New American Optimists (NAO), the political action committee of future Democratic vice presidential nominee John Edwards.
-By means of Shangri-La Entertainment, Bing transferred $905,000 -- fully $900,000 of which was in the form of soft-money contributions -- to NAO in 2002.
+In 2001-02, Bing used his production company, Shangri-La Entertainment, to steer $6.7 million to the the Democratic Congressional Campaign Committee, Democratic National Committee, the Democratic Senatorial Campaign Committee, and other pro-Democrat entities.
+In 2002 he was the leading contributor to New American Optimists (NAO), the political action committee of future Democratic vice-presidential nominee John Edwards.
+Through Shangri-La, Bing transferred $905,000 to NAO.

 In the 2004 election season, Bing donated nearly $7 million to Joint Victory Campaign 2004, more than $970,000 to the MoveOn.org Voter Fund, and $252,217 to the pro-Democratic activist group Stronger America Now.
 All told, he gave some $15 million to tax-exempt activist organizations that were unofficially allied with the Democratic Party.
 This made Bing the third-leading contributor to Democratic causes, trailing only his close friend George Soros and Progressive Corp chairman Peter Lewis, who gave $19 million apiece.